maxim2266/csvplus/README.md

 ### Design principles

-The package functionality is based on operations on the following entities:
+The package functionality is based on the operations on the following entities:
 - type Row
 - interface DataSource
 - type Table